EdgeApp/edge-docs/source/index.html.md

 | bitidKYCRequest | `Bool` | True if BitID URI is requesting a KYC token (experimental) |

 Object contains various parts of a parsed URI depending on the source URI.
-Any of the properties may be NULL.
+Any of the properties may be `null`.

 ## ABCPaymentProtocolInfo